 Starting a fire can be challenging, especially when conditions are less than ideal.
 When it’s raining or snowing, the ground ends up cold and wet.
 In such cases, dry tinder and kindling can be pretty hard to find.
 If you do get a fire going, moisture and some tough winds can easily snuff it out.
 That’s why any sensible prepper must have a stash of firestarters in their bag to make the process easier and faster.

 In a tricky situation, firestarters are a godsend.
-They are not only quick to light, they also burn long and hot enough for you to get a fire crackling.
+They are not only quick to light, but they also burn long and hot enough for you to get a fire crackling.
 The best thing is you don’t have to shell out hundreds of dollars just to get a decent firestarter.
 Some very effective ones can come right out of your kitchen or backyard and you can definitely make them at home.

 Here are 7 dirt cheap firestarters to get you nice and toasty for your next outdoor trip: